-10 days post-op: Dr. Volk: Initiate scar mobilization no sooner than 48 hours post suture removal or once the suture is completely healed.
-Assess need for scar compression materials (silicone gel sheet, elastomer, etc.) Use of dry mobilization and followed by lotion/cream.
-3-4 times per day for 3-5 minute sessions Initiate AROM and PROM: composite flexion and extension of the wrist, thumb and digits, isolated blocking of FPL, FDS and FDP, wrist ROM (flex /ext. /RD & UD), tendon gliding, active hook fist exercise, intrinsic stretching and active joint blocking HEP 3-4x/day up to 4-6x per day for 5-10 min sessions, up to 25 reps of each exercise Begin manual desensitization beginning with light, soft fabrics, progressing to deeper pressure with coarse textures Post-op edema management Sleep positioning for post-surgical wrist/hand Gentle median nerve gliding exercises may be initiated It is common to provide a written home program at this phase and not be scheduled for follow-up therapy beyond this time if the patient is not having any concerns with pain, edema or scar management areas.
-You may be able to provide the instruction and timeline to progress for the 3-6 post-op phases, hand- based ergonomics, long term stretching and if needed, strengthening.
-Phase II 3 weeks post-op: Begin gentle strengthening with Nerf/foam-type ball or soft Therapy putty, if pain and edema is controlled and weakness or strength is a concern.
-HEP 3 2-4x per day for 5 min sessions Dr. Dean: Initiate scar mobilization at 3 weeks to allow healing of incision.
-If scar tissue remains to be painful or a motion limitation, consider ultrasound as a modality.
-Goals of Phase: Functional goals: Begin light ADLs within lift/carry/grasp restrictions Knows conservative measures to address pain or edema with reentry into activity (contrast bath, ice, heat, self- soft tissue mobilizations)
+• HEP 3-4x/day up to 4-6x per day for 5-10 min sessions, up to 25 repetitions for each exercise concerns with pain, edema or scar management areas.
+You may be able to provide the instruction and timeline Apply compressive garment/products as needed for edema control Instruct pt to ice/elevate surgical extremity, keep hand clean and dry, use the hand for very light activity only Educate/review infection control and incision care to progress for the 3-6 post-op phases, hand-based ergonomics, long term stretching and if needed, strengthening.
+Day 10: Scar management: Assess need for scar compression materials (silicone gel sheet, elastomer, etc. Use of dry mobilization, followed by lotion/cream or wait to week 3 per MD preference and healing rate ⇒ 3-4 times per day for 3-5 minute sessions Recheck or assess ROM Initiate AROM and PROM (if pt has not already started): Composite flexion and extension of the wrist, thumb and digits, isolated blocking of FPL, FDS and FDP, wrist ROM (flex /ext. /RD & UD), tendon gliding, active hook fist exercise, intrinsic stretching and active joint blocking HEP 3-4x/day up to 4-6x per day for 5-10 min sessions, up to 25 reps of each exercise Begin manual desensitization beginning with light, soft fabrics, progressing to deeper pressure with coarse textures Post-op edema management Sleep positioning for post-surgical wrist/hand Gentle median nerve gliding exercises may be initiated Phase II Therapy: Week 3: Measure and instruct to begin gentle strengthening with Nerf/foam-type ball or soft Therapy putty, if pain and edema is controlled and weakness or strength is a concern HEP 2-4x per day for 5 min sessions Dr. Dean: initiate scar mobilization at 3 weeks to allow healing of incision Goals: Begin light ADLs within lift/carry/grasp restrictions Knows conservative measures to address pain or edema with re-entry into activity (contrast bath, ice, heat, self- soft tissue mobilizations)